mazenessam99/BakeryWebsite/README.md

 * 🎨 Responsive Layout — optimized for **mobile, tablet, and desktop**.
 * 🔍 SEO & Open Graph — meta tags and OG placeholders for better search and social sharing.
 * 🖼  Lazy-loaded Images — improves page speed and performance.
+* 🌙 Dark and 🌞 Light Mode

+---
+📌 Future Improvements

+🛒 Add shopping cart system
+✨ Product Details for products
+🖥 Connect to a backend (Node.js )
 ---

 ## Demo